MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/conferencing/dial-in-conferencing.md

 You can deploy a PSTN gateway in a central site or in a branch site.
 In a branch site, the PSTN gateway can be stand-alone or a component of the Survivable Branch Appliance.

-For details about Mediation Server and PSTN gateway requirements, see [Mediation Server component in Skype for Business Server 2015](../../plan-your-deployment/enterprise-voice-solution/mediation-server.md), [Deploy a Mediation Server in Topology Builder in Skype for Business Server 2015](../../deploy/deploy-enterprise-voice/deploy-a-mediation-server.md), and [Define a gateway in Topology Builder in Skype for Business Server 2015](../../deploy/deploy-enterprise-voice/define-a-gateway.md).
+For details about Mediation Server and PSTN gateway requirements, see [Mediation Server component in Skype for Business Server](../../plan-your-deployment/enterprise-voice-solution/mediation-server.md), [Deploy a Mediation Server in Topology Builder in Skype for Business Server](../../deploy/deploy-enterprise-voice/deploy-a-mediation-server.md), and [Define a gateway in Topology Builder in Skype for Business Server](../../deploy/deploy-enterprise-voice/define-a-gateway.md).

 ## Plan for dial plans, access numbers, and conferencing regions